unisonweb/unison/unison-src/transcripts/squash.output.md

 .> undo

-  Here's the changes I undid
+  Here are the changes I undid

   Name changes: